mlabbe/qtcdbg/README.md

 ## FAQs and Troubleshooting ##

- - **Generating a QtCreator project on every launch is fine, but it wipes my breakpoints**.
-Actually, no it doesn't.
-You can use [QtCreator Sessions](https://doc.qt.io/qtcreator/creator-project-managing-sessions.html) to locally store bookmarks.
-They seem to work even if the project is regenerated.
+ - **I need specific environment variables to be set when I debug my program.**  By default, QtCreator uses environment variables it inherits at its launch when debugging.
+Simply launch like this: `ENV_VAR=VALUE qtcdbg` and `ENV_VAR` will be passed along.
- - **Should I check in the files that QtcDbg generates?** No, add them to your gitignore (or similar).
+ - **Should I check in the files that qtcdbg generates?** No, add them to your gitignore (or similar).
 They contain local paths and data and cannot be shared.
 Only the .toml file should be checked in.
+ - **I ran qtcdbg on two projects and they both show up in the file bar in QtCreator.
+What is happening?**  Qtcdbg launches qtcreator with `-lastsession` in order to maintain breakpoints and open files across launches.
+If you find this disagreeable, use QtCreator's session manager to create a new, named session, and then relaunch qtcdbg.

 ### Future Features ###